Your summer picnic basket may be a breeding ground for food-borne illnesses. It doesn’t have to be if you take the proper precautions

 Chef Richard Callahan from Food and Nutrition Services at Baystate Medical Center said you can protect yourself, family and friends by paying attention to some basic food safety tips that begin with washing.

-“You’ve heard health care professionals say over and over again how important hand washing is to prevent spreading germs.
+"You’ve heard health care professionals say over and over again how important hand washing is to prevent spreading germs.
 Food safety, whether outdoors at a picnic or inside your own kitchen, begins with proper hand washing.
 But, it’s more than just hand washing.
-You want clean utensils and work surfaces, too,” said Callahan.
+You want clean utensils and work surfaces, too," Callahan said.

-The Baystate chef noted it is critical to bring soap and water for hand washing, an alcohol rub for use after hand washing, and some type of bleach-based cleaner, such as a pop-up bleach wipe and paper towels to clean knives, cutting boards, utensils, platters, picnic tables or other surfaces to minimize the potential for cross-contamination.
+The Baystate chef noted it is critical to bring soap and water for hand washing, an alcohol rub for use after hand washing.
+Bring some type of bleach-based cleaner, such as a pop-up bleach wipe and paper towels to clean knives, cutting boards, utensils, platters, picnic tables or other surfaces to minimize the potential for cross-contamination.

-“Whether organically- or conventionally-grown, you should also wash all fruits and vegetables prior to preparing or eating them to safeguard against any bugs, chemicals and bacteria that may be present on them,” said Callahan.
+"Whether organically- or conventionally-grown, you should also wash all fruits and vegetables prior to preparing or eating them to safeguard against any bugs, chemicals and bacteria that may be present on them," Callahan said.

 According to the culinary expert, picnickers can also help to keep their food safe from home to the picnic table by learning how to pack a cooler correctly.

 He recommends using separate coolers (40º F or below is needed to prevent bacterial growth) with ice or gel packs – one for ready-to-eat foods, one for foods to be cooked on-site, and another just for beverages.
 A separate cooler for beverages is important so that every time someone opens it for a drink, perishable foods won’t continue to be exposed to the warmer outdoor temperatures.